 The selling shareholder is CIBC Investments Limited, a wholly-owned subsidiary of Canadian Imperial Bank of Commerce, a bank governed by the Bank Act (Canada), and an affiliate of CIBC World Markets Corp., one of the underwriters in the offering.
 Immediately prior to the offerings covered by this prospectus supplement, CIBC Investments Limited beneficially owned 8,327,755 shares, or approximately 22%, of our common stock.
-The selling shareholder is entering into an option transaction with an affiliate of Citigroup Global Markets Inc. relating to 6,000,000 shares of our common stock.
-To hedge its exposure under the option transaction, the affiliate of Citigroup Global Markets Inc. will initially borrow and sell 5,600,000 shares of our common stock in an underwritten offering using this prospectus supplement and the accompanying prospectus.
-The selling shareholder will also directly sell an additional 1,327,755 shares of our common stock in the underwritten offering, and grant the underwriters an option transaction to confine its economic exposure to changes in the price of 6,000,000 shares of our common stock, within a narrow range that surrounds the per share public offering price in the underwritten offering.
+The selling shareholder is entering into option transactions with an affiliate of Citigroup Global Markets Inc. relating to an aggregate of 6,000,000 shares of our common stock.
+To hedge its exposure under the option transactions, the affiliate of Citigroup Global Markets Inc. will initially borrow and sell 5,600,000 shares of our common stock in an underwritten offering using this prospectus supplement and the accompanying prospectus.
+The selling shareholder will also directly sell an additional 1,327,755 shares of our common stock in the underwritten offering, and grant the underwriters an option to purchase an additional 1,000,000 shares to cover over-allotments in the underwritten offering.
+See "Plan of Distribution."
+The selling shareholder is entering into the option transactions with an affiliate of Citigroup Global Markets Inc. to confine its economic exposure to changes in the price of 6,000,000 shares of our common stock, within a specified range that surrounds the per share public offering price, less the underwriting discount, in the underwritten offering.
 The selling shareholder will forego increases in the price of our common shares above the top of this range, while protecting itself against decreases below the bottom of this range.

-In addition to the underwritten offering of 6,927,755 shares, Citigroup Global Markets Inc. will borrow and sell from time to time up to an additional 400,000 shares of our common stock in connection with the option transaction that an affiliate of Citigroup Global Markets Inc. is entering into with the selling shareholder.
+In addition to the underwritten offering of 6,927,755 shares, Citigroup Global Markets Inc. will borrow and sell from time to time up to an additional 400,000 shares of our common stock in connection with the option transactions that an affiliate of Citigroup Global Markets Inc. is entering into with the selling shareholder.
 Citigroup Global Markets Inc. will sell these additional borrowed shares using this prospectus supplement and the accompanying prospectus.
 See "Plan of Distribution-Offering by Citigroup Global Markets Inc."

-After completion of the underwritten offering, the selling shareholder will beneficially own 7,000,000 shares of our common stock, or 6,000,000 shares of our common stock if the over-allotment option is fully exercised representing approximately 18% and 16%, respectively, of our outstanding shares as of May 3, 2004.
-Of the remaining shares of our common stock that the selling shareholder beneficially owns, 6,000,000 will be pledged to an affiliate of Citigroup Global Markets Inc. to secure the selling shareholder's obligations under the option transaction.
-The option transaction will settle in multiple tranches over five quarters beginning April 2006, and may be settled, at the selling shareholder's option, by delivery of shares, by cash payments, or by a combination of the two methods.
-To the extent that the option transaction is settled by physical delivery of shares of our common stock by the selling shareholder to an affiliate of Citigroup Global Markets Inc., rather than by cash settlement, the number of shares of our common stock beneficially owned by the selling shareholder will be reduced accordingly.
+After completion of the underwritten offering, the selling shareholder will beneficially own 7,000,000 shares of our common stock, or 6,000,000 shares of our common stock if the over-allotment option is fully exercised, representing approximately 18% and 16%, respectively, of our outstanding shares as of May 3, 2004.
+Of the remaining shares of our common stock that the selling shareholder beneficially owns, 6,000,000 will be pledged to an affiliate of Citigroup Global Markets Inc. to secure the selling shareholder's obligations under the option transactions.
+The option transactions will settle in multiple tranches over five quarters beginning March 2006, and the strike prices of the put rights of the selling shareholder will range from \$41.59 to \$43.54 and the strike prices of the call rights of an affiliate of Citigroup Global Markets Inc. will range from \$45.84 to \$47.79.
+The option transactions may be settled, at the selling shareholder's option, by delivery of shares, by cash payments, or by a combination of the two methods.
+To the extent that the option transactions are settled by physical delivery of shares of our common stock by the selling shareholder will be reduced accordingly.